simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Aug 12-Aug 14 2025
+Solar Radiation Storm Forecast for Aug 13-Aug 15 2025

-              Aug 12  Aug 13  Aug 14
+              Aug 13  Aug 14  Aug 15
-S1 or greater   10%     10%     10%
+S1 or greater   10%      5%      5%

-Rationale: There is a slight chance for S1 (Minor) solar radiation storms over 12-14 Aug.
+Rationale: There is a slight chance for S1 (Minor) solar radiation storms on 13 Aug.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Aug 11 2025 1536 UTC.
+The largest was at Aug 12 2025 0123 UTC.

-Radio Blackout Forecast for Aug 12-Aug 14 2025
+Radio Blackout Forecast for Aug 13-Aug 15 2025

-              Aug 12        Aug 13        Aug 14
+              Aug 13        Aug 14        Aug 15
 R1-R2           55%           55%           55%
 R3 or greater   10%           10%           10%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 (Strong) or greater events, over 12-14 Aug.
+Rationale: Rationale:  R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 (Strong) or greater events, over 13-15 Aug.

 ```